XRPLF/xrpl-dev-portal/content/tutorial-build-run-rippled-ubuntu.md

     `rippled.cfg` is the configuration file for `rippled`.

-    You can find an example configuration file (`rippled-example.cfg`) in `rippled/doc`.
+    You can find the `rippled-example.cfg` example file in `rippled/doc`.
 See the file for a description of all configuration options.
 You should be able to connect to the XRP Ledger using the default configuration defined in the example file.

-    Put `rippled.cfg` in `etc/opt/ripple/`.
+    Put your configured `rippled.cfg` file in `etc/opt/ripple/`.

 2. Configure `validators.txt`.

-    When you start `rippled` for the first time, it uses an initial list of validators defined in `validators.txt` to retrieve validation information and form its UNL (unique node list). `validators.txt` also enables `rippled` clients to indirectly locate IPs they can use to contact the Ripple network.
+    When you start your `rippled` server for the first time, it uses an initial list of validators defined in `validators.txt` to retrieve validation information and to form its UNL (unique node list).
+The information in `validators.txt` also enables `rippled` clients to indirectly locate IPs they can use to contact the Ripple network.

-    You can find an example validators file (`validators-example.txt`) in `rippled/doc`.
+    You can find the `validators-example.txt` example file in `rippled/doc`.
 See the file for a description of all validator options.
 You should be able to connect to the XRP Ledger using the default validators defined in the example file.

-    Put `validators.txt` in `etc/opt/ripple/`.
+    Put your configured `validators.txt` file in `etc/opt/ripple/`.

 ## 3. Run `rippled`